vikiru/restasaurus/README.md

 ### Example Image Attribution

-For images, the attribution should include the image title, author, source URL, and license information from the `image` object within each dinosaur in the API response.
+Given the following image attribution structure from the API response, you should include all relevant elements (title, author, source, license) when using images from the RESTasaurus API.
+The API response will contain all this information in the `image` object, making it easy to construct proper attribution.

 ```json
 "image": {